3mdeb/blog.3mdeb.com/source/_posts/2017-06-30-uefi-slash-edk-ii-corebootpkg-on-pc-engines-apu2.markdown

 ---

 Recently we were reached by person interested in running CoreOS on APU2.
-CoreOS is very interesting system from security point of view.
+CoreOS is a very interesting system from security point of view.
 It was created to support containers and scalability out of the box.
 Unfortunately it requires firmware supporting GPT.
 At that point I was not sure if I can utilize GRUB GPT support on APU2, but this led to other questions: